Campus Improvement Plan

 Spring 2023: 552 students completed one or more advanced courses

-Evaluation Data Sources: Skyward course data (AAC and AP courses)
+Evaluation Data Sources: Skyward course data (AAC courses)

-Staff Responsible for Monitoring: CAIS
+Staff Responsible for Monitoring: ILT

 Goal 2: Student Support